Ordinary tax-free cash protection for individuals with more than one scheme

 This is straightforward if there is only one policy for an individual that has a protected tax-free cash amount.
 However, what is the situation at 5 April 2006 where an individual with protected tax-free cash was a member of more than one OPS for the same employment?

 There will only be one protected tax-free cash amount at 5 April 2006 for the individual’s employment but how you do you make sure that the correct amount of tax-free cash is allocated to each scheme?
-This is covered in the rest of these FAQs.
+This is covered in the rest of this FAQ webpage.

 What if someone is a member of more than one scheme for the same employment?